Booking.com

 Where it really started

 The branding was plain, navigation was full, the text was too long, and each new legal rule added more writing.
-The team couldn't decide if the main problem was the structure, the style, or just visual tiredness.
+The Content Integrity team could not tell if the main problem was the structure, the style, or just visual tiredness.

 Gray areas